Cedar – Faith

 Cedar is mentioned 72 times in the Tanakh or Hebrew Bible.
 Himalayan Cedar, Cedrus deodara, is named for the Sanskrit words, deva daru meaning “divine wood”.

-These stories remind us that cedar trees were seen as wisdom keepers and their forests were temples.
-For this reason cedar offers deep insights into the ancient mysteries of faith and our intrinsic connection with nature.
+These stories remind us that trees were our faith keepers and their forests were our temples.
+Cedar offers insights into the ancient mysteries of faith and our intrinsic connection with nature.
 For some, faith has evolved into religions that interpret the natural world for us.
-Cedar reminds us to seek out our truth by trusting our inner wisdom.
+Cedar reminds us to reconnect with nature to know our spiritual self.